At United Martial Arts, we believe a kid is never too young to enjoy the benefits of learning a martial art.

 Our academy intentionally fosters a fun and high-energy environment because our years of experience have found this is the best way for kids to integrate the new physical, mental and emotional discoveries they make about themselves.

 Our Little Tigers program is for littlies who can’t wait to get started!
-If you were looking for karate for kids then consider Tae Kwon Do.
+If you were looking for karate for kids then consider Taekwondo.
+To read more about our Taekwondo program, click here.

 In a fun, safe and supportive environment, this motivating program is reward based and takes into account the physical, emotional, social and intellectual development of these, our youngest students.